LA Times Site Down Across Europe As New Privacy Laws Take Effect

 The General Data Protection Regulation (GDPR) changes the way companies around the world collect and handle personal data.
 The strict rules were designed to give European individuals more control over their privacy and online data.

 The new law affects any organization that holds or uses data on people inside the European Union, regardless of where is it based.
-That means a US website tracking browsing histories of Europeans is affected.
+That means a U.S. website tracking browsing histories of Europeans is affected.

 Other publishers have taken a different approach to Tronc.